Medicare Savings Programs in New York EPIC & MSP

 EPIC Program – Additional Prescription Cost Savings

-The Elderly Pharmaceutical Insurance Coverage (EPIC) is a New York-specific program that supplements Medicare Part D:
+The Elderly Pharmaceutical Insurance Coverage (EPIC) program is a New York-specific health insurance option that supplements Medicare Part D:

-Inflation Reduction Act: Key Medicare Changes for 2025
+Inflation Reduction Act: Key Medicare Changes in 2025

-Starting in 2025, the Inflation Reduction Act introduces a crucial $2,000 annual cap on out-of-pocket prescription drug costs for Medicare Part D enrollees.
-This means after spending $2,000, beneficiaries pay nothing more for covered medications for the rest of the year.
+Starting in 2026, the Inflation Reduction Act has a $2,100 annual cap on out-of-pocket plan costs for Medicare Part D enrollees.
+After reaching this cap, beneficiaries pay nothing more for covered medications for the rest of the year.

 Get Expert Medicare Advice in New York

-Navigating MSPs and Medicare options can be overwhelming, but Plan Medicare’s experienced advisors are here to help.
-We offer free consultations to assist you with applying, enrolling, and maintaining your Medicare coverage.
+Navigating MSPs, Medicare Advantage, and Medicare prescription drug options can be overwhelming, but Plan Medicare’s experienced advisors are here to help.
+We offer free consultations to assist you with applying, checking eligibility, and maintaining your coverage.

 Frequently Asked Questions (FAQs)